How Much Is A Tuxedo? Understanding Tuxedo Costs

 Q: Is renting or buying a wedding tux more economical?

-A: If you'll seldom wear a tux, then renting may be a more affordable option.
-Men’s Wearhouse offers selection which varies by store and online from which you can rent a tux.
+A: If you seldom wear a tux, then renting may be a more affordable option.
+Men’s Wearhouse offers a selection that varies by store and online from which you can rent a tux.
 However, if you foresee numerous formal events in your future, buying a tux might be more cost-effective in the long run.

 Q: What's included in wedding tuxedo prices?